-While there is no formal climate risk policy in place at present, the Group has started the work on building our expertise in this area.
-The Group ensures that there are mitigants in place for certain climate related events such as insurance for its physical assets as well as assets held as collateral for loan facilities.
+The Group ensures that there are mitigants in place for certain climate related events such as insurance for its physical assets as well as assets held as collateral for credit exposures.
 There is also a Business Continuity Plan (BCP) in place to ensure that the Group can operate in situations where climate related disruptions to business may occur.
-The Group recognizes the growing importance of this emerging risk area and will be implementing methodologies for identifying and quantifying how climate risks could impact us and our clients as well as strategies to manage this risk going forward.
-With this said, we acknowledge that we are in the preliminary stages of developing this framework and will be working to progress this in the upcoming year.
+The Group also integrated an environmental and social risk management framework into our existing lending policies, guidelines and business practices to promote sustainability within our credit portfolios.